Real Madrid make opening bid for Mbappe as PSG forward turns down six contract renewal offers

 Mbappe at PSG

-It appeared the Ligue 1 giants had formed the most ferocious front three of all time after signing Lionel Messi from Barcelona this summer, alongside Neymar and Mbappe - but with the Argentine yet to make his debut, it looks as if the trio may never in fact play on the same pitch together.
+It appeared the Ligue 1 giants had formed the most ferocious front three of all time after signing Lionel Messi from Barcelona this summer.
+But with Argentine yet to make his debut, it looks as if Messi, Mbappe and Neymar may never in fact play on the same pitch together.

 What has been said?